gfrancoarq/tattoo-studio/README.md

 # tattoo-studio
-This is the website of my tattoo studio.
-It started as a static informative website, but in a second stage it incorporates a scheduling system and a reservation payment system, for the management of clients.
+This is the website of my real tattoo studio, located in Santiago de Chile.
+Today is a static informative website, but in a second stage it incorporates a scheduling system and a reservation payment system, for the management of clients.

 ## Built With